 You might be thinking – a video podcast is unnecessary.
 The majority of podcasts are audio only.
 Moreover, video requires a lot of work, with all the filming and editing involved.

-The reason why you should choose a video format over an audio format is in how we perceive and memorize the information.
+It’s true that audio is popular, but video is more widely consumed.
 Studies have shown that the majority of people (65%) are visual learners and process information better through visual reinforcements, including videos.

-When it comes to teaching, video can be a part of a visual learning strategy to help students develop high-order thinking skills, analytical abilities, and critical evaluation skills.
+When it comes to teaching, video should be part of your visual learning strategy.
+Video helps students develop high-order thinking skills, analytical abilities, and critical evaluation skills.
 Video podcasts target both visual and auditory sensors, helping students perceive information better and easily follow the flow of the narration.

 Lastly, your facial expressions matter too!
 The emotions you express during your video show will help the students form certain associations with the topic you’re speaking about.
 Besides, showing your face on the camera humanizes the whole podcast experience.